minima-global/emh/docs/specification.md

 To meet the [functional requirements](#functional-requirements), above, the EMH should implement the following:

-### Server Daemon

-The EMH should run as a single-user system daemon that interfaces with `minima.jar` and calls URL-based endpoints.

-### Mobile MiniDapp
+### MiniDapp

-The EMH must be deployable to both server and mobile environments, so it should _also_ be a MiniDapp that behaves similarly to the server daemon, described above.
+The EMH should run as a single-user system that interfaces with `minima.jar` and calls URL-based endpoints.
+It must be deployable to both server and mobile environments, so it should be a MiniDapp.
+That implies a user interface that allows the EMH user to interface with the token functionality described above (`create`, `send` and `receive`), review logs, create endpoints and specify actions.

 ### Database